-Leatherhead sponsored the IFST’s annual lecture on ultra processed foods this week
+Leatherhead sponsored the IFST’s annual lecture on ultra processed foods

 Ultra processed foods have hit the headlines recently as being the unhealthy option and something we should be eating less of.
 However, Professor Michael Gibney, Emeritus Food and Health at University College Dublin had other ideas.

 So, what were the take-home messages?

 Nutrition is becoming an increasingly holistic term, encompassing wellbeing, free-from and avoidance of artificial or synthetic foods and additives in preference of ‘natural’, ‘kitchen cupboard’ and ‘clean label’ ingredients.

 According to the NOVA definition, foods are classified into 4 categories according to how they are processed.
 This classification was developed in Brazil by Monterio et al.

 Group 1: unprocessed/minimally processed foods including fruit and vegetables, eggs and milk i.e. The edible parts of plants and animals.